opensearch-project/documentation-website/_security-analytics/api-tools/detector-api.md

 nav_order: 35
 ---

-# Management APIs
+# Detector APIs

-The following APIs can be used for a range of tasks from creating detectors and custom rules to getting and updating mappings.
+The following APIs can be used for a number of tasks related to detectors, from creating detectors to updating and searching for detectors.

 ## Create detector